ndench/ndench.github.io/_posts/2018-07-22-my-journey-with-terraform-part-1.md

 from being quite scared and lost, to going all in and Terraforming my world.
 This is the first post in which I'll go over the first time I used Terraform and the "Aha moment" I had which drove me to deeper into devops.

+Note: If you haven't used the AWS Console before, I would highly recommend that you use it before you try Terraform.
+Otherwise all the Terraform options will seem confusing.
+If I'm doing something new in Terraform I'll often go and create the resource manually through the Console first, just to get a feel for what the options are.
+Then I'll delete it and redo it in Terraform.

 ## Why I love it